P-ADMMiRNN: Training RNN with Stable Convergence via An Efficient and Paralleled ADMM Approach: ADMM for RNNs

-Problem~\ref{problem:2} is separated into eight subproblems and could be solved through the updates of these parameters in $\theta_t$.
-Note that $u,w,b,v,c$ in $\theta$ are not changed over timestep $t$.
 Consequently, these parameters are supposed to update over iterations.
-To make it clear, we only describe the typical update rules for $u, a$ and $s$ in the following subsections because there are some useful and typical skills in these subproblems while analysis of the other parameters detailed in Appendix~\ref{appendix A} is similar.
+To make it clear, we only describe the specific update rules for $u, a$ and $s$ in the following subsections because there are some valuable and typical skills in these subproblems, and analysis of the other parameters detailed in Appendix A in the supplementary materials is similar.